-This CA-led planning meeting is required for youth in foster care who are between the age of 17 and 171⁄2 to discuss and develop a personalized, youth-directed transition plan.
-The meeting covers six topics including education, employment, housing, health insurance, local opportunities for mentors and continuing support, and work force supports and employment services.
+This CA-led planning meeting is required for students in foster care who are between the age of 17 and 171/2 to discuss and develop a personalized, student-directed transition plan.
+The meeting covers six topics including education, employment, housing, health insurance, local opportunities for mentors and continuing support, and work force support and employment services.